Utena - cookie catalog

 Episode 11, Chu-Chu

-Utena, Wakaba and Anthy are having lunch on the grass.
+Utena, Wakaba and Anthy picnic on the grass.
 Chu-Chu is eating a cookie and sending crumbs flying.
 It’s a round frosted cookie.
-The cookie may mean that Anthy is tasting some of the sweetness of having friends.
-The black frosting could be aloneness that Anthy is seeing the first chink in.
-Alternately, eating a cookie means sex and the round black cookie stands for Utena, who wears black—or for Akio, whose color is black.
-Chu-Chu is showing or predicting Anthy’s wishes.
+The cookie may mean that Anthy is tasting the sweetness of having friends.
+But the black frosting with green sprinkles is ominous.
+Black is Akio’s color, and green is for control.
+Akio wants Anthy and Utena to be friends so that he can observe and control Utena through Anthy.
 Chu-Chu is looking up happily; in the following episode, eating a cracker, Chu-Chu looks down unhappily.

 The view is from Touga, who is watching through opera glasses.
-Characters who observe from a distance use opera glasses.
-It emphasizes that everything is a performance.
-Do the opera glasses suggest references to specific operas?
-Opera plots are often fairy tale-like.
-I haven’t found any matches yet.
+Observers from a distance use opera glasses.
+Everything is a performance.

 Facing toward Utena and Anthy, the cookies are round.